-Below the Guru meditates on the different reasons why you might take out a personal loan…
+To find out the reasons why you might want to take out a personal loan, see our list below.

 A home improvement loan is a type of personal loan taken out to make changes to your property.
-You might want to add some extras or extend your home so that you bank more coins in a future sale.
+You might want to add some extras or extend your home so that you increase the likelihood of a higher sale price in the future.
 Loans for home improvement can be unsecured or secured, using your home as collateral.
 Secured loans can usually be taken for higher amounts.

 A bridge loan for homes is a type of short-term finance, designed to allow you to temporarily bridge a gap for purchasing a property.
 You can take out a bridge loan for just one day, or arrange one for up to a year.
-They’re most commonly used for just a few months and are secured loans, using your home or assets as collateral.
+They’re most commonly used for just a few months, and are secured loans using your home or homes as collateral.

 A wedding loan is an unsecured personal loan with a fixed rate of interest, taken out with the specific intention of funding your wedding day.
 A typical wedding loan may be between £10k and £15k, paid back over five years.

-Debt consolidation loans are a way of rolling together money you owe to different creditors – like personal loans, credit cards and store cards – into just one loan.
+Debt consolidation loans are a way of combining any money you owe to different creditors – like personal loans, credit cards and store cards – into just one loan.
 In turn, this means you can swap many monthly payments for just one, to a single loan provider.
 Debt consolidation loans can be unsecured or secured against your assets, depending on your circumstances.